 About John England

-The strength of the company is the ability to offer quickly from stock, quality linens to our customers at very competitive prices and reasonable minimum order levels.
-With a personal service.
+For over 55 years the brand has supplied linen and linen blend fabrics.
+These go to fashion, apparel, and home interiors clients worldwide.
+The strength of the company is the ability to offer from stock, quality on-trend fabrics.
+All at competitive prices and reasonable minimum order levels; and with a personal service.

-John England has been supplying innovative linens to fashion and interior designers for almost half a century, and now has a thriving theatricals department, offering costume designers affordable theatrical fabrics for movie, television and theatre productions.
+The Company has supplied innovative linens to fashion and interior designers for over half a century.
+It now has a thriving theatrical linens department, offering costume designers affordable, but unique, theatrical fabrics for movie, television and theatre productions.

-All our designs woven on Jacquard looms are totally unique trend setting designs, and cannot be bought elsewhere.
-We do not stand still and constantly produce new creations often inspired by things we see in the world around us, and we find it is often very interesting for customers to hear the story behind each design.
+All our designs woven on Jacquard looms are unique and trend setting.
+We do not stand still and constantly produce new creations.
+They are often inspired by things we see in the world around us.
+We have found it is interesting for customers to hear the story behind each of these designs.

-John England Theatrical Linens is a division of John England that focuses on selling fabrics to the theatre, film and TV industries (please click here for more info).
-John England has been the supplier of preference for costume and set design linens for a number of years.
-We specialize in the supply of linens to film productions.
+John England Theatrical Linens is a division that focuses on selling film/movie fabrics to the theatre, film, opera and TV industries.
+The company has been the supplier of preference for costume and set design linens for many years.
+It is a specialist in this industry, and concentrates on the supply of linens to film productions.